 Just above Tucker's desk is a crayon drawing of Martin Luther King Jr. that his daughter created in class.
 The teacher had asked the students to fill in the thought bubble above King's head.
 Tucker's daughter wrote, "I wish someone would be nice to me forever."

-Tucker can't find his jacket and returns to look for it in the writers' room.
-He runs into the waiflike Amy Poehler in the hallway.
+One of us can't find our jacket and so we return to look for it in the writers' room.
+We run into the waiflike Amy Poehler in the hallway.
 "Hey, Tucker!" she blurts out, flashing her familiar mischievous grin.
 The hallways are quiet now.
 The cameras are off.

-Tucker grabs his jacket and heads out, but not before brushing by one last person in the empty hallway, a short guy in a business suit who looks out of place.
-It's Lorne Michaels, the man who started it all.
-He barely acknowledges Tucker and seems, well, the antithesis of funny.
+After retrieving the jacket, on our way back out, we brush by one last person in the empty hallway, a short guy in a business suit who looks out of place.
+It's Lorne Michaels, the man who started it all back in the 1970s.
+He barely acknowledges us and seems, well, the antithesis of funny.

 For Tucker, what this all boils down to is getting laughs.